Mark Elder: Public pronouncements

 Elder first conducted the Last Night of the Proms in 1987.
 He was scheduled to conduct again in 1990, but his remarks in an interview in Evening Standard a week before the performance about potentially changing the programme if Britain had engaged in the first Gulf War led to him being replaced in favour of Andrew Davis.

 In 2006, he returned to conduct the BBC Symphony Orchestra for his second "Last Night" engagement, and used the traditional speech at the end of the concert to criticise aircraft baggage restrictions, in place following the uncovering of the 2006 transatlantic aircraft plot, which have made it difficult for musicians to carry their instruments on aircraft.
 In a reference to the fact that laptop computers are now allowed in aircraft cabins, Elder said, "...it seems to me that next year we should all look forward to 'Concerto for Laptop and Orchestra'."
 He made a plea for children to be given more opportunity to sing at school.

 Honours

 Elder was appointed Commander of the Order of the British Empire (CBE) in the 1989 Queen's Birthday Honours.
 He won an Olivier Award in 1991 for his outstanding work at English National Opera.
 He received the 2006 conductor prize of the Royal Philharmonic Society.
 In April 2007, Elder was one of eight conductors of British orchestras to endorse the 10-year classical music outreach manifesto, "Building on Excellence: Orchestras for the 21st Century", to increase the presence of classical music in the UK, including giving free entry to all British schoolchildren to a classical music concert.
+He was awarded Companionship of the Royal Northern College of Music in Manchester in 2016.

 Elder was knighted in the Queen's Birthday Honours of June 2008.
 He was appointed Member of the Order of the Companions of Honour (CH) in the 2017 Birthday Honours for services to music.